16 Activities for Boys

 Believe it or not, some of the best father-son bonding doesn’t occur over fun activities.
 Sometimes working together is even more meaningful.
 Doing routine chores and special projects together will teach your son the importance of service and the satisfaction of doing a job well.

-In addition to daily and weekly chores, it’s a great idea to schedule an occasional workday when you can do some painting, clean out the garage, build a fence or do some other major project.
+In addition to daily and weekly chores, it’s a great idea to schedule an occasional workday when you can do some painting, clean out the garage, build a fence, or some other major project.
 Workdays give your child a different experience than daily chores, which can typically be done in a few minutes.
-During workdays, expect your child to work for a sustained period of time – if not all day, at least until the completion of a specified task.
-In that way, he will learn to work through fatigue and claim the reward of a job well done.

 The Value of Spending Time With Your Son